connorpaton/personal-website/content/books/atomic-habits.md

 ## Final Thoughts

-This book isn't just about habits—it's about becoming the person you want to be through small, consistent actions.
+This book isn't just about habits - it's about becoming the person you want to be through small, consistent actions.
 Highly recommended for anyone interested in personal development and behavioral psychology.